processone/rtb/README.md

   established mechanisms to locate MQTT servers.

-  For XMPP scenario the default is empty list which means server endpoints will be located according to RFC6120 procedure (that is DNS A/AAAA/SRV lookups).
+  For XMPP scenario the default is empty list which means server endpoints will be located according to RFC6120 procedure, that is DNS A/AAAA/SRV lookup of a domain part of `jid` parameter.
   Leaving the default alone is also not recommended for the reason described above.

+  An URI from the `servers` list is picked in round-robin manner during initial connections setup, but it's picked randomly for reconnection attempts.

 Example:
 ```yaml